phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 used with "Temporary assigns" to work with large amounts of data.
 Let's learn more.

+*Note*: "ignore" behaviour ignores changes to content of the element.
+If your JS library changes attributes of the element (e.g. adds classes) , you should add another element inside "ignore"d element and use that one.

 ## Temporary assigns

 By default, all LiveView assigns are stateful, which enables change